 The most common question I get about interactive notebooks is; When do I find the time to work on them?
 This past year I dedicated a part of my Monday to work on our interactive notebooks.
 Since these notebooks are thematic, I always integrated them into our science or social studies unit we were working on.
 So we usually learned a concept and then I modeled how we would do a page in our notebook.

-In the beginning of the year, we spent a lot of time modeling how to cut, glue, color, write and the parts of a nonfiction book (our notebook).
-As we became more confident in the basic skills, we we able to complete a page easily on the day we had dedicated to our notebooks.
-Later in the year, I was able to give instructions on a page to do in our notebook as a mini-leon during our Daily 5 time.
-When they went to work on writing, they completed the page I wanted done for the day.
+At the beginning of the year, we spent a lot of time modeling how to cut, glue, color, write, and the parts of a nonfiction book (our notebook).
+As we became more confident in the basic skills, we were able to complete a page easily on the day we had dedicated to our notebooks.
+Later in the year, I was able to give instructions on a page to do in our notebook as a mini-lesson during our Daily 5 time.
+When they went to work on writing, they completed the page I wanted to be done for the day.
 That worked out great.

-I think you have to have the right mindset to dedicate time each week for them.
+I think you have to have the right mindset to dedicate time each week to them.
 You can integrate them into so many standards.

 When do you fit interactive notebooks into your day?
 Or, if you are thinking of beginning them when do you think you will fit them in?

 To read more posts about interactive notebooks, click below.

 - Nonfiction Interactive Notebooks – What are they?

 - Interactive Notebooks – Why Use Them?

 - Interactive Notebooks – Who Are They For?